 SciGuides are a collection of thematically aligned lesson plans, simulations, and web-based resources for teachers to use with their students centered on standards-aligned science concepts.

 Each year millions of people in the United States are known to become ill due to food poisoning (food-borne illness).
 How ill can you become?
 Nausea, vomiting, diarrhea, cramps, and fever are just some of the symptoms that a person can have from food poisoning.
 Not very pleasant is it?
 Health authorities have a saying: “First you’re afraid that you’re going to die, then you’re afraid you are not going to die.”
 In 1999 the Centers for Disease Control and Prevention (CDC) estimated that there were over 76 million cases of gastrointestinal disease including 325,000 hospitalizations and over 5,000 deaths that were directly attributable to food poisoning.
+This SciGuide was co-developed between FDA and NSTA.

 The main concern in food-service sanitation is the prevention of illness caused by contaminated food.
 Bacteria, parasitic worms, and chemicals can all cause food-borne illness.
 Unfortunately, most food-borne illness is not recognized as such and is therefore seldom reported.